bxparks/AceSegment/README.md

 out above, these heap objects are created just once in an application, so there's little difference in the overall static memory usage.

+If you are still not convinced, it **is** possible to bypass the `DriverBuilder` and `RendererBuilder` and create *all* resources statically.
+You just need to follow the logic of `DriverBuilder` and `RendererBuilder`, create the intermediary `LedMatrix` object, and call the constructors of the various subclasses of `Driver` and the constructor of `Renderer` manually.
+Send me an email if you need help with this.
+If there is sufficient demand, I will write up more detailed instructions.

 ### Configuring the Driver

 The `Driver` is created indirectly through a helper class called the